Table of Contents

 }'

-To get information about an existing incident, send a GET request to the incident endpoint and provide the ID from the third-party incident management service.
-In this next example, replace PROVIDER_ID with the appropriate value for your incident.
+To retrieve information about an existing incident, send a GET request to the incident endpoint.
+Replace PROVIDER_ID with the unique identifier from your third-party incident management tool.

 curl -X GET "https://public-api.linearb.io/api/v1/incidents/PROVIDER_ID" \